 Client Support Services

-Our services are customized to meet our client’s specific legal circumstances.
+Our non-attorney services are customized to meet our client’s specific legal circumstances.
 We offer a comprehensive criminal case review, assessment report, strategy plan and the implementation of our services tailored for the client.
 A sample of a routine MPM Litigation Service Package includes:

 1. A comprehensive strategy report detailing the specific custom services we will provide to the federal criminal defense attorney as well as their client.
 This comprehensive strategy report will include the specific paralegals/legal consultants that will closely review the entire criminal investigation, review the charging documents (Indictment/Complaint), address federal pre-sentencing issues, develop any federal sentencing strategies as well as federal post-sentencing options that will be provided to the defense attorney or client.

 2. A Review and Assessment of the Federal Plea Agreement and Federal Pre-Sentence Investigation Report (when available) and preparing research to objections under the defense counsel’s direct supervision.
 We also prepare a specific report to be given to the U.S. Probation Officer (USPO) assigned to the client’s Federal Pre-Sentence Investigation Interview.
 This report is prepared by a combination of paralegals or expert consultants assigned to the case.

 3. A Client review of federal prison designation, and federal prison security level review, eligibility on all available federal prison sentence reduction programs, such as the Federal Bureau of Prison’s 500-hour Residential Drug Abuse Program (RDAP), Half-Way House or Re-Entry Center Placement options under the Second Chance Act of 2007, as well as home confinement placement.